 Most Who Seek Medical Care at Free Clinics Have Jobs – Or Are Caretakers.
 It is a misconception that free clinic patients are unemployed or “seeking hand outs,” and many myths about poverty exist.
 Around 75% of the patients we treat at the free clinic have at least one job, and many hold as many as three jobs at a time.
 Despite working long hours, many of our patients do not receive work benefits and are also caretakers, spreading their income thin.
 Many of our patients are sole caretakers for children, the elderly, or infirm family members, and are therefore unable to find steady full time employment due to family obligations.

 Many Free Clinic Patients Are Young People Between Ages 26-35.
 While young people are less likely to seek preventative medicine or get sick, they are often among those without health insurance.
 There should be no stigma with seeking free health care – it’s best for the community as a whole.
-Many young people who work in the food and beverage/hospitality business do not receive health insurance benefits, and make at or below 200% of the Federal Poverty Level – roughly below $24,400 a year for a single household.
+Many young people who work shift jobs or are employed in the food and beverage/hospitality business do not receive health insurance benefits, and hover around the poverty level.
 This age group more frequently jumps between places of employment and hold lower-paying positions.